Cray-HPE/docs-csm/install/prepare_compute_nodes.md

 1. Configure the iLO to use HMN VLAN.

-1. Connect to BMC WebUI and log in with standard root credentials.
+1. Connect to the BMC web user interface and log in with standard `root` credentials.

-    1. From the administrators own machine create an SSH tunnel (-L creates the tunnel, and -N prevents a shell and stubs the connection):
+    1. From the administrator's own machine, create an SSH tunnel (`-L` creates the tunnel, and `-N` prevents a shell and stubs the connection):

        ```bash
        BMC=x3000c0s30b1